-The admission fee to the museum is for adults is 10 CHF, 8 CHF for students, and the kids under 16 are free to enter.
-Visitors with Museum Pass can enter without fees.
+The admission fee to the museum for adults is 10 CHF, 8 CHF for students, and the kids under 16 are free to enter.
+Visitors with a Swiss Travel Pass can enter without fees.

-The ultimate destination in Thun lies at Lake Thunersee’s lakeshore, a few minutes from Thun town center.
-But before we go straight to it after exploring the town, let’s make first a stopover to another castle along the way.
+The ultimate destination in Thun lies at Lake Thun’s lakeshore, a few minutes from Thun town center.
+But before going straight to it after exploring the town, let’s make first a stopover at another castle along the way.

 What’s Hunegg Castle all about?

-Hunegg Castle was build during the mid 19th century for the Prussian Baron Albert Emil Otto von Parpart.
-Because it is young, it seems to contain lesser historical significance compared to Thun Castle.
+Hunegg Castle was built during the mid-19th century for the Prussian Baron Albert Emil Otto von Parpart.
+Because it is young, it seems to have less historical significance than Thun Castle.

 For me, the best part of the Hunegg is the terrace.
-It is the spot in the castle that has views of Lake Thun and the Bernese Alps.
+It is the spot in the castle with views of Lake Thun and the Bernese Alps.
 Yet, I haven’t been inside the castle, so yeah, just watch this video I found (hahaha!):

 Where is Hunegg Castle?

-Hunegg Castle is located in Hilterfingen Municipality, a town southeast of Thun, approximately 5 to 10-minute bus ride away from Thun.
+Hunegg Castle is located in Hilterfingen Municipality, a town southeast of Thun, approximately a 5 to 10-minute bus ride from Thun.

 In going to Hunegg Castle, you need to get a bus ride and drop by Hilterfingen Post bus station: